Sydney Harbour National Park

 If you’ve still got energy to burn after completing the Fairfax walk, you can continue on through North Head Sanctuary.
 From there, just wind your way back down to Manly and join the Manly Scenic Walkway or take the Bluefish track to Shelley Beach.

-Take a virtual tour of Fairfax walk on Google Street View.
+Take a virtual tour of Fairfax walk captured with Google Street View Trekker.

 Using Google Street View Trekker, we've captured imagery across a range of NSW national parks and attractions.
 Get a bird's eye view of these incredible landscapes before setting off on your own adventure.